kenhys/kenhys/README.md

 ### Hi there 👋

+I'm a Free software developer and also a Debian Developer.

 <!--
 **kenhys/kenhys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.